viastolfi/clibs/README.md

 All the libs are self documented in the .h file and examples are shown for each one.

 > [!WARNING]
-> Those libs are written in my free time, I can't assure they answer your need and they may not be maintained are working as intended.
+> Those libs are written in my free time, I can't assure they answer your need and they may not be maintained or working as intended.
-> You them at your own risk
+> Use them at your own risk

 ## Requirement